 Write good job descriptions.

-Before you post a job opening online, make sure you take the time to write out a detailed description of the position.
-Write an introductory paragraph of what the position entails, and include a list of key qualifications and job responsibilities.
-This will ensure that you attract the right job candidates.
-Your preferred applicants will be the ones who have a record of accomplishment of success and understand your business.
-For example, if you own a business software company that needs a new salesperson, the best sales representatives are those who have been involved in some facet of sales or marketing, preferably in the software industry.
+Your preferred applicants will be the ones who have a record of accomplishment or success and understand your business.
+For example, if you own a cloud software business that needs a new salesperson, the best sales representatives are those involved in some facet of sales or marketing, preferably in the software industry.

 Advertise your job openings.